arthur-leguennec/classifTimeSeries/README.md

 2. Make a convolutional neural network (like leNet). ![check](./images/check.png)
 3. Make several neural network with differents parameters. ![check](./images/check.png)
 4. Run a script for testing differents models with differents hyperparameters.
+5. Run this script on several dataset (like 15-20 for beginning) to obtain a scatter plot.
-5. Understand how use the differents criterions
+6. Understand how use the differents criterions
+7. Save the seed while the initialisation for retrain the model in the same way.
+8. Test several ways while the training and choose the one with the minimum current error.

 ## Models